jordanjoewatson/payloadkit/README.md

 ### Format Int Array

-Uses a single argument for a filepath, reads in as bytes and writes out in the format of a C Hex string, e.g. 41,42,...
+Uses a single argument for a filepath, reads in as bytes and writes out in the format of an int array, e.g. 41,42,...

 Run
 ````